jwatson-CO-edu/nanoverse/java/HeadFirstDsgnPatterns_2nd-Ed.md

     - States should be loosely coupled with each other, if at all
 * Similar to Stategy Pattern, with the addition of rules that determine which state governs behavior at each any given time
 * Can be replaced by a **Behavior Tree**
+- State + Transition --> Decision: Next State
+    - One Class Per State
+    - One Method Per Transition
+    - Actually instantiate a new state object at the end of each transition
+- Transitions may be asynchronous
+    - A Transition often triggers a method
+- Every state must handle every transition, even if the transition is improper
+    - It's okay to ignore improper transitions
+- Beginning and end states should be indicated
+- Alternatives to Finite State Machines
+    - State-Centric State Machines
+    - State-Centric State Machines with Hidden Transitions
+    - Event-Centric State Machines
+    - Table-Driven State Machines
+- Problems
+    - The object will appear to change its class
+    - Does not support Open Closed Principle
+    - The design is not very object-oriented
+    - State transitions are not explicit

 # Proxy Pattern
 * Goal: Access Control